Majeedraheem/-FinTech-Case-Study/README.md

 # TITLE  oneledger Case Study

 ## Overview and Origin.

+Blockchain technology is revolutionary innovated concept use distributed ledgers, cryptography and smart contracts to tackle and deliver secured quality products that will change the way of online services preform single aspect we know is yet to come old fashion. the global data is increasing rapidly, therefore, privacy and security are difficulty to maintained specially in finance sector where the most needed.
+Financial technology known as (Fintech) companies are here to solve the issue by Appling technologies to improve and automate the delivery and use of financial services.

+one of the Fintech compaanie is OneLedger

-OneLedger is the shortcut for blockchain development to speed up adoption.
+indestries specially fiannace  OneLedger is the shortcut for blockchain development to speed up adoption.
 For enterprises, Developers, investors.
 OneLedger provide a true universal protocol that provides a one-stop solution for enterprise blockchain applications in the form of modules and help businesses, governments, and people solve their most complex and essential challenges using the OneLedger blockchain and other disruptive technologies This makes it an ideal foundation for developing enterprise-grade applications and industry solutions across a broad array of use cases

-* Name of company is  oneledger
+#About The Company:#
+  oneledger

 * When was the company incorporated?
 OneLedger founded on 2017